RedHatGov/ocp/README.md

   - 🆙 New versions of OpenShift
   - ➖ Removing operators
   - 🖼️ Adding and removing additional images
+- ✅ Always create a backup of your imageset-config.yaml
 - ✅ Always use the latest oc-mirror v2 (regardless of the OpenShift Version)
 - ✅ Never run as ROOT user
 - ✅ Bastion host must be persistent (maintain `.cache` and `.history` directory)